-Ulysses Simpson Grant was born on April 27, 1822 in Point Pleasant, Ohio as Hiram Ulysses Grant.
-Although at the beginning of the Civil War, he worked as a store clerk, by the end of the war, he became one of the most celebrated generals of American history.
-It was this noteworthy accomplishment that earned him his position as the 18th President of the United States, where he served two terms from 1869-1877.
+Ulysses Simpson Grant was born on April 27, 1822, in Point Pleasant, Ohio, as Hiram Ulysses Grant.
+At the beginning of the Civil War, he worked as a store clerk, but by the end of the war, he became one of the most celebrated generals in American history.
+This noteworthy accomplishment earned him his position as the 18th President of the United States, where he served two terms from 1869-1877.

 During the Mexican War, Grant fought under General Zachary Taylor.
 Because of his bravery during battle, he was promoted to captain.
 Unfortunately, he did not make enough money to support his wife and family; therefore, he resigned from the Army.

 He tried farming, although he soon attempted to sell real estate.
 When neither worked out, he went to work for a family member in a leather shop in Galena, Illinois.

 Once the Civil War broke out, he rejoined the Army as a commanding general, where he led Union Armies against the Confederacy.
 For the first part of the war, he was in charge of a rowdy volunteer regiment fighting in the West, where he had great success.
 Then in September 1861, he became a brigadier general of volunteers.
 Unfortunately, the Union was losing many battles in the eastern states.

 In February 1862, Grant pursued gaining control over the Mississippi Valley, in which he won Fort Henry, then attacked Fort Donelson.
 While there, the Confederate commander asked for terms.
 His reply was, "No terms except an unconditional and immediate surrender can be accepted."
 The Confederates eventually surrendered, which caused President Abraham Lincoln to promote him again, this time to Major General of volunteers.